-In Northern Norway the grid fees are negative, i.e. an income for a consumer.
+In Northern Norway the grid fees can be negative, i.e. an income for a consumer.

-In Northern Norway the grid fees are negative for several sites, which means that a large-scale consumer will receive an income.
+In Northern Norway the grid fees can be negative, which means that a large-scale consumer will receive an income.

 This oversupply puts pressure on the grid and a consumer will be beneficial to balance the grid, which is why the consumer will get paid instead of paying grid fees.
 This is regulated through the marginal rate loss (see description below).